-- 5. The host reads the calculated number of message bytes.
+- 4. The host calculates the number of bytes to read by multiplying the message count by the size of the Message Processor T5 object.
+Note that the host should have already read the size of the Message Processor T5 object in its initialization code. - Note that the size of the Message Processor T5 object as recorded in the Object Table includes the sequence number and checksum bytes. - 5.
+The host reads the calculated number of message bytes.
 It is important that the host does not send a STOP condition during the message reads, as this will terminate the continuous read operation and reset the address pointer.
 No START and STOP conditions must be sent between the messages. - The host sends a STOP condition at the end of the read operation after the last message has been read.
-The NACK condition immediately before the STOP condition resets the address pointer to the start of the Message Count T44 object.
+The NACK condition immediately before the STOP condition resets the address pointer to the start of the Message Count T144 object.

-Figure 7-9 shows an example of using a continuous read operation to read three messages from the device without a checksum.
-Figure 7-10 shows the same example with a checksum.
+Figure 7-4 shows an example of using a continuous read operation to read three messages from the device.

-FIGURE 7-9: CONTINUOUS MESSAGE READ EXAMPLE - NO CHECKSUM
+FIGURE 7-4: CONTINUOUS READ EXAMPLE